opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 If the delete is successful, you will see a success page with the title **Corporate billing deleted**.

-You can also delete corporate billing at the particular e-commerce mall.
-To do so, please refer to the mall’s corporate billing guide.
+You can also delete corporate billing at the particular e-commerce store.
+To do so, please refer to the store’s corporate billing guide.

 ### What will happen to my e-commerce corporate account when I delete corporate billing?
 Your corporate account will still be there in the e-commerce store, it will not be deleted.
 The deletion is for the **corporate billing** and not the e-commerce account itself.